 "My mom is the third generation of breast cancer," stated race director Elizabeth Ortega.
 "Knowing that there was a need for Komen here, I definitely wanted to establish a Komen rep here."

 According to statistics about 15% of women who get breast cancer have a family member diagnosed with it.
 This was the case for many survivors who ran including Cathy Sams and Laura Hays.

 "I did all I could not to get it but my risk was very high.
 Thats why the screens are so important," Cathy Sams stated.

 Fighting breast cancer wasn't easy but crossing the finish line made the journey all worth it.
 Gators Race for the Cure 5K raised about $8,000 for the Suzan G. Komen Foundation.

 - Gator Motorsports Unveils New Race Car

 - Race for Sheriff Among Hot Races for Primary Elections

-- Climbing for a Cure
+- Finding a Cure

-- Kick Off To A Cure
+- Hopping for A Cure

 - UF Scientists Nearing Crazy Ant Cure